TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-admin-backuprestore.md

 ### **Performaing a restore**
 Microsoft can only do a copy of a Cosmos DB account within the same subscription and resource group.
 It is not possible to restore the database to a new subscription.
+If you need a copy of your data in a new subscription, please use the [Cosmos DB Data Migration tool](https://azure.microsoft.com/updates/documentdb-data-migration-tool/)
-<br>The restore process always creates a new Azure Cosmos account to hold the restored data.
+The restore process always creates a new Azure Cosmos account to hold the restored data.
 The name of the new account, if not specified, will have the format <Azure_Cosmos_account_original_name>-restored1.
-The last digit is incremented, if multiple restores are attempted.
+The last digit is incremented if multiple restores are attempted.
 You can not restore data to a pre-created Azure Cosmos account.

-### **How long takes the restore**
+### **How long a restore takes**
-There is no SLA for the Restore timelines.
-But the Restore process can be broken down in to the following:
+There is no SLA for a restore timelines.
+<br>However, the restore process can be broken down in to the following:
-* The time to engage the Cosmos DB engineering team to initiate the restore based on the case severity.
+* The time to engage the Cosmos DB engineering team to initiate the restore based on the case severity
-* The execution for the data restore depends upon the size of the data.
+* The execution for the data restore depends upon the size of the data

-Typical Guidelines
+Typical Guidelines:
-* Minimum Restore Time approx. 10 Minutes
+* Once initiated the minimum restore time is approximately 10 minutes
-* 1 TB approx. 4 Hours or more
+* For 1 TB the approximate restore time could be 4 hours or more
 **Note**:  NO SLA guarantee.
 The above times are an estimate.

 ### **Managing your own backups**
-We have 3 suggestions for you to clone your Cosmos DB to another Resource Group or even to the same to manage your own backups:
+We have some suggestions for how you can clone your Cosmos DB to another Resource Group or even to the same RG to manage your own backups:
 * You can use data [Cosmos DB Data Migration tool](https://azure.microsoft.com/updates/documentdb-data-migration-tool/), with the Azure Cosmos DB Data Migration tool you can easily migrate data to Azure Cosmos DB.
 The Azure Cosmos DB Data Migration tool is an open source solution.
 * You can use Azure Data Factory (ADF), using ADF you can copy data from Azure Cosmos DB (SQL API) to another Azure Cosmos DB (SQL API)

 ### **Reducing need for backups**
 Your Cosmos DB account may not require backup/restore for disaster recovery.
-Azure Cosmos DB provides [High availability with Cosmos DB](https://docs.microsoft.com/azure/cosmos-db/high-availability) to transparently replicate your data across all the Azure regions associated with your Cosmos account
+Azure Cosmos DB provides [High availability with Cosmos DB](https://docs.microsoft.com/azure/cosmos-db/high-availability) to transparently replicate your data across all the Azure regions associated with your Cosmos account.